KhronosGroup/Vulkan-Guide/chapters/pnext_and_stype.md

 printf("VkB value = %u \n", b.value);
 ```

-Underneath the loader, layers, and driver are now able to find the chained `pNext` structures.
+Underneath, the loader, layers, and driver are now able to find the chained `pNext` structures.
 Here is an example to help illustrate how one **could** implement `pNext` from the loader, layer, or driver point of view.

 ```cpp
 void vkGetValue(VkA* pA) {